AztecProtocol/aztec-packages/yellow-paper/docs/data-publication-and-availability/index.md

 We need to know what these things are to be able to progress the state.
 Without having the state, we don't know how the output of a state transition should look and cannot prove it.

-Beyond the above data that is important to everyone, we also have data that is important to _someone_, these are the logs, both unencrypted and encrypted.
+Beyond the above data that is important to everyone, we also have data that is important to _someone_.
+These are encrypted and unencrypted logs.
-Knowing the historic logs are not required to progress the chain, but are important for the users to ensure that they learn about their notes etc.
+Knowing the historic logs is not required to progress the chain, but they are important for the users to ensure that they learn about their notes etc.

 A few transaction examples based on our E2E tests have the following data footprints.
 We will need a few more bytes to specify the sizes of these lists but it will land us in the right ball park.